C Connor Beam

 Start by prepping your shoes.
 To prep mesh and canvas shoes, tape off the areas that you don't want to paint, remove the laces, and use a shoe tree or plastic to stuff the shoe so that it holds its shape.

-Before you start painting, mix Angelus 2-Soft with your paint in a 50/50 ratio.
-2-Soft is a fabric medium that allows the paint to cling to soft materials like mesh and canvas without making the material stiff.
+Before applying Angelus fabric paint, it’s important to mix Angelus 2-Soft with your paint at a 1:1 ratio.
+2-Soft is a fabric medium specifically designed to allow Angelus fabric paint to bond effectively to soft materials like mesh and canvas, all without stiffening the material.

 Then, using a #10 Filbert brush (or any other big, soft brush), apply your first coat of paint using light, even strokes.
 This will create an even coat without saturating the layers beneath the surface.